Margaux Hemingway

 Margaux Louise Hemingway (born Margot Louise Hemingway; February 16, 1954 – July 1, 1996) (Note: Hemingway's date of birth appears in her California death record, where she is named as Margot Louise Hemingway, born in the state of Oregon.
-The date also appears on her headstone.
-The birthdate given by The New York Times — February 19, 1955 — is incorrect.
+The birthdate given by The New York Times—February 19, 1955—is incorrect.
 Hemingway's body was badly decomposed and her precise date of death is not known.
 Some sources suggest June 28 or June 29, 1996.
 For official purposes, however, California records her date of death as July 1, 1996, the date on which her body was discovered.) was an American fashion model and actress.
 The granddaughter of writer Ernest Hemingway, she gained independent fame as a supermodel in the 1970s, appearing on the covers of magazines including Cosmopolitan, Elle, Harper's Bazaar, Vogue, and Time.

 She signed a million-dollar contract with Fabergé Inc. as the spokesmodel for Babe perfume.
+In addition to her modeling career, Hemingway occasionally worked as an actress, making her feature film debut in the rape and revenge thriller Lipstick (1976).
+Other film roles include the comedies They Call Me Bruce?
+(1982) and Over the Brooklyn Bridge (1984).

 Her later years were marred by highly publicized episodes of addiction and depression, before her suicide from a drug overdose around July 1, 1996, at the age of 42.

 Early life

-Margot Louise Hemingway was born February 16, 1954, in Portland, Oregon, the second of three daughters born to Byra Louise (née Whittlesey) and Jack Hemingway (eldest child of writer Ernest Hemingway).
+Margot Louise Hemingway was born February 16, 1954, in Portland, Oregon, the second of three daughters born to Byra Louise "Puck" (née Whittlesey) and Jack Hemingway (eldest child of writer Ernest Hemingway).
 When she learned that she was named after the wine Château Margaux, which her parents drank on the night she was conceived, she changed the spelling from "Margot" to "Margaux" to match.
 She had two sisters, actress Mariel Hemingway and Joan (nicknamed Muffet).

 During her childhood, the family moved from Oregon to Cuba, where her grandfather had lived, then to San Francisco, and later to Idaho, where they lived on her grandfather's farm in Ketchum, adjacent to Sun Valley.
 The family took trips each summer back to Oregon with the daughters' godmother, who owned a farm in Salem.
 She attended the Catlin Gabel School in Portland for her junior year.

 Margaux struggled with several disorders beginning in her teenage years, including alcoholism, depression, bulimia, and epilepsy.
+She experienced her first epileptic seizure at eight years old.
 With her permission, a video recording was made of her therapy session related to her bulimia, and it was broadcast on television.
 She also had dyslexia.
 In the 1990s, Margaux reported that she had been sexually abused by her father as a child.
 In 2013, her younger sister Mariel said in the documentary Running from Crazy that both Margaux and their older sister Muffet had been sexually abused by their father.